darksidewalker/dasiwa-wan2.2-master/README.md

     recipes/: Store your .json merge configurations here.

     logs/: Automated session logs for debugging merge weights.

-    /mnt/ramdisk/: Active workspace for quantization (volatile).

-### ⚠️ Memory Management for 64GB Systems

-The 55GB RAMDisk consumes a large portion of system memory.
-To ensure stability:

-    Intermediate Cache: The engine saves a high-precision BF16 Master to SSD before quantizing to RAMDisk.
-If a quant fails, you can restart from this cache.

-    Vitals Monitor: Always monitor the Station Health bar in the GUI.
-If RAM usage exceeds 92%, terminate the process using the 🛑 STOP button.

-    Sync to SSD: Once a conversion is successful, use the "Manual Move to SSD" button to free up RAMDisk space before starting the next run.

 ### The Action-Master "Injection" Architecture